-This or That questions put two similar or related items together.
+This category of “Who knows the couple best?” questions puts two similar or related items together.
 You then choose which one you think the bride or groom prefers more.
 You may do this by simply encircling or ticking the box that corresponds to your answer.

 - Dog or cat?

 - Audio call or video call?